bestbug456/epaper/README.md

 	time.Sleep(5 * time.Second)
 }

-func getData() []byte {
+// getData return a image from the gotchi project, more info at https://github.com/GaelicThunder/Chao-Pi-Adventure func getData() []byte {
 	return []byte{255, 255, 255, 255, 255, 255, 255, 255, 255, 255, 255,
 		255, 255, 255, 255, 255, 255, 255, 255, 255, 255, 255, 255, 255, 255,